vrypan/farma/README.md

 - When did they enable/disable notifications
 - Which Farcaster clients are they using to interact with your frame?

+# Features
+- Small footprint, fast, no external dependencies (but you will need access to a read hub).
+- Supports multiple frames.
+- Supports multiple Farcaster apps.
+- Keeps track of subscription activity per user (frame added/removed, notifications enabled/disabled, notifications sent).
+- Updates user subscription status based on notification replies from the app (success, rate limited, invalid tokens).
+- Allows batch sending notifications to all users subscribed to a frame.

 # Setup

 (This will improve a lot, but in case someone wants to give it an early try.)